-- a.
+a.
 The final version (4-407d(3)) of the report to be issued must be digitally signed and secured.
-Only auditors with appropriate signature authority (DCAAR 5600.1, "Delegation of Signature Authority for Audit Reports and Other Related Documents") may sign audit reports (10-209.b(1)). - b.
+Only auditors with appropriate signature authority (DCAAI 5600.1, "Delegation of Signature Authority for Audit Reports and Other Related Documents") may sign audit reports (10-209.b(1)).

+b.
 To the maximum extent possible, all written correspondence and audit reports should be transmitted electronically to requestors and customers via e-mail.
-DCAA e-mail to DoD components will be sent only through Defense Information Systems Agency (DISA) supported communications channels to ".mil" addresses.
-NASA Headquarters Office of Procurement has also authorized its NASA Centers (generally ".nasa.gov" addresses) to request and receive DCAA audit reports electronically.
-Procedures for electronic communications with other non-DoD customers should be determined on a case-by-case basis after consultation with the customer and the regional information technology (IT) staff.
-Transmission of "For Official Use Only" material using private and commercial service providers is prohibited. - c.
+DCAA email to DoD components will be sent only through Defense Information Systems Agency (DISA) supported communications channels to ".mil" addresses.
+Procedures for electronic communications with non-DoD customers should be determined on a case-by-case basis after consultation with the customer but should use only official US Government email addresses.
+Transmission of "CUI" material using private and commercial service providers is prohibited.

+c.
 It is critical to communicate with customers to determine the version and brand of software they are using.
 Based on customer requirements, choose the appropriate format and version that provides the best opportunity for the customer's efficient use of the audit report and any accompanying files or attachments.
 If the customer requires the use of compression technologies, specific arrangements should be made to ensure delivery.
 The possibility exists that the e-mail will not be delivered to the recipient as many networks strip compressed files from incoming e-mails because of virus concerns.
 The regional IT staff should be consulted if problems arise while preparing files for transmission or during the electronic transmission.

-- d.
-Cover e-mail messages for audit reports should only include administrative-type information.
-Cover message subjects will include contractor name, customer reference number (if any), and assignment subject (e.g. XYZ Company-DCMA Case No. 05E100005 CAS 410 Noncompliance).
-Cover messages will also provide information in the body of the e-mail, such as: - name of document attached, - audit assignment number for reference purposes (if not already in the filename), - software used to prepare the report; e.g. Adobe Acrobat X (version), - comment that the audit report is marked "For Official Use Only", - comments regarding the validity and authenticity of the electronic signature, - if applicable, instructions for opening the compressed file(s), - if applicable, whether and why an electronic report is incomplete, and - a cautionary note regarding the intended recipients and use of the e-mail (use the example provided below).
+d.
+Cover e-mail messages for audit reports should have "CUI" banner markers at the top and bottom of the email (see 10-203.12), and include only administrative-type information.
+Cover message subjects will include contractor name, customer reference number (if any), and assignment subject (e.g., XYZ Company-DCMA Case No. 05E100005 CAS 410 Noncompliance).
+Cover messages will also provide information in the body of the e-mail, such as:

+- comment that the audit report is marked "CUI", - name of document attached, - audit assignment number for reference purposes (if not already in the filename), - software used to prepare the report; e.g., Adobe Acrobat X (version), - comments regarding the validity and authenticity of the electronic signature, - if applicable, instructions for opening the compressed file(s), - if applicable, whether and why an electronic report is incomplete, and - a cautionary note regarding the intended recipients and use of the e-mail (use the example provided below).